andrewouyang64/Ocean-Fun/README.md

 # Project-3: Ocean Fun
 ## Description

 This project is to build an application that can help trainer and trainee communicate with each others to book a training class as: surfing, sky surfing and scuba diving.
-The trainer can post their advertisement and trainee can search ads for each activity, they can leave/read comment for each ads to review the training session/trainee is good or bad.
+The trainer can post their advertisement and trainee can search ads for each activity, they can leave/read comment for each ads to review the training session/trainee is good or not good

 ## Table of Contents